 There are many ingredients in dog shampoo that are dangerous to dogs.
 Sadly, any products intended to clean an animal are not subject to FDA control.
-That’s a major reality and a very scary fact from the FDA’s website pertaining to animal products they regulate.
+There are several items not on the FDA’s regulatory radar and pet grooming aids are one such category.

-Some dog shampoo ingredients can make your dog sick.
-Diligent pet parents pay attention to the ingredients in a dog’s food and treats but often forget to check a dog shampoo label.
-Not all canine shampoos are created equal.
-Some of them can cause serious damage (or worse) to a dog’s skin and internal organs.
+Some dog shampoo ingredients cause serious damage (or worse) to a dog’s skin and internal organs.
 Here’s what ingredients in dog shampoo you should avoid to keep your dog happy and healthy.

 Can I Use Human Shampoo On My Dog?